engie-group/shaystack/README.md

 - template.yaml - A template that defines the application's AWS resources.
 - Makefile - All tools to manage the project (Use 'make help')

-The application uses several AWS resources, including Lambda functions and an API Gateway API.
+The application uses several AWS resources, including Lambda functions and an API Gateway.
-These resources are defined in the `template.yaml` file in this project.
+These resources are defined in the `template.yaml` file.

 ## Build the application